lsst-ts/observatory-ops-docs/AuxTel/AuxTel-Standard-Operations/AuxTel-Daytime-Operations/Daytime-Checkout.rst

 Verify that the bias appears on the `summit's RubinTV`_.
 In case the image fails to appear, promptly communicate the issue in the Slack channel *#summit-auxtel*.

-You can also check if it's being ingested at SLAC facility using `USDF RubinTV`_.
+You can also check if images are arriving correctly at Rubin's SLAC facility using `USDF RubinTV`_.

 *auxtel/enable_atcs.py*
 =======================